<img height="1" width="1" style="display:none" src="https://www.facebook.com/tr?id=387765172062996&amp;ev=PageView&amp;noscript=1">

 Laser Vaginal Rejuvenation® (LVR®)

 There’s no excuse not to feel great again during intercourse after childbirth.
-You have the right to sexual gratification, and you don’t have to suffer from SUI just because you gave birth.
+You have the right to sexual gratification and don’t have to suffer from SUI just because you gave birth.

 LVR® is a female genital rejuvenation surgery that can bring back the look and feel of your vulva and vagina when you were in your teens.
 It’s a treatment designed to enhance sexual gratification and cure incontinence caused by aging and childbirth.

-There are non-surgical vaginal rejuvenation procedures like ThermiVa and MonaLisa Touch, both of which aim to stimulate the body’s ability to produce collagen.
+Non-surgical vaginal rejuvenation procedures like ThermiVa and MonaLisa Touch aim to stimulate the body’s ability to produce collagen.
 The creators of these methods claim that the increased collagen in the female genitalia will restore the vagina and the vulva to their prime states.

-But if these are effective, then why has Dr. Matlock met countless patients who reported that they only felt temporary to no change at all after proceeding with these vaginal rejuvenation treatments.
+But if these are effective, why has Dr. Matlock met countless patients who reported that they only felt temporary to no change after proceeding with these vaginal rejuvenation treatments.
 They just ended up wasting money on something ineffective and expensive.

-Also, be warned in using these non-surgical methods.
-The FDA has released a statement regarding the use of unapproved, energy-based vaginal rejuvenation procedures.
+Also, be warned about using these non-surgical methods.
+The FDA has released a statement regarding using unapproved, energy-based vaginal rejuvenation procedures.
 The efficiency of these procedures hasn’t been established and could lead to injuries like vaginal scarring or pain during sex.

-Aging, giving birth, and losing weight all affect the body’s appearance, and that includes your female genitalia.
+Aging, giving birth, and losing weight affect the body’s appearance, including your female genitalia.
 Sometimes, even though you regularly exercise and live a healthy lifestyle, your vagina and vulva don’t reflect the expected feeling.
 Not only can this affect your physical welfare but also your self-confidence.

 Dr. Matlock offers DLV® to help restore your youthful appearance and return your confidence as a woman.
 It’s a series of female genital cosmetic surgeries that address aesthetic concerns on your vulva and vagina.